-Welcome to Getting It Right First Time Programme (GIRFT)’s privacy notice.
+Welcome to NHS England Getting It Right First Time Programme (GIRFT)’s privacy notice.
 GIRFT respects your privacy and is committed to protecting your personal data.
 This privacy notice will inform you as to how we look after your personal data and tell you about your privacy rights and how the law protects you.

 Purpose of this privacy notice

 This privacy notice aims to give you information on how GIRFT collects and processes your personal data through your use of this website (regardless of where you visit it from), the exercise of our statutory functions or when you exercise certain rights under legislation.